 Communication can be established in two ways between two or more devices that are connection-oriented and connection-less.
 Network layers can offer these two different types of services to its predecessor layer for transferring data.
-Connection-oriented services involves the establishment and termination of the connection while connection-less services doesn’t require any connection creation and termination processes for transferring data.
+Connection-oriented services involve the establishment and termination of the connection while connection-less services don’t require any connection creation and termination processes for transferring data.

 Another difference between connection-oriented and connection-less services is connection-oriented communication uses a stream of data and is vulnerable to router failure while connection-less communication uses messages and is robust to router failure.